Grilling season is upon us, and I’m taking full advantage with easy, breezy Mediterranean grilled Chicken Kabobs.

 - Crumbled feta cheese

-When ready to grill, preheat the grill to medium-high heat (about 375 degrees F).
+- When ready to grill, preheat the grill to medium-high heat (about 375℉).
 Brush the grill grates with canola oil or coat with nonstick grill spray.

-- Refrigerate leftovers for up to 3 days.
+- TO STORE: Refrigerate leftovers for up to 3 days.
 I love to use them to top salads for lunch throughout the week.

-- To make chicken kabobs in the oven, see the blog post above for suggestions.
+- TO MAKE IN THE OVEN: To make chicken kabobs in the oven, see the blog post above for suggestions.